indiepop/automation_rails/README.md

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.

-Automation-Rails integrated rails + mysql + selenium-webdriver + cucumber + roadrunner.
+Automation-Rails integrated rails + mysql + selenium-webdriver + cucumber + roadrunner + SNMPSIM.
-In Automation-Rails, you can do both web-automation testing and performance testing.
+In Automation-Rails, you can do both web-automation testing , performance testing and SNMP simulation .

 >### Getting Started